Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 5. Close conversations properly

-When a customer conversation seems to be slowing down, you should always ask whether there’s anything else you can help with.
-This signals to the customer that you care about getting to the bottom of their issue and that you’re happy to take as much time as they need.
+When a customer conversation seems to be slowing down, always ask if there’s anything else you can help with.
+This signals to the customer you care about their issue, and you’re happy to take as much time as they need.

 6. Prioritize first-contact resolution

 Whether reaching out to customer service or support, customers want their problem resolved in one go.
-In fact, up to 67% of churn is preventable if issues are solved the first time they occur.
+They don’t want to have to call you again or to explain the problem to another agent.

 This means you should make first-contact resolution—or first-call resolution—a top priority.